 The disclosures required for OVDI / OVDP are massive and must be done precisely.
 The worst fear would be accusation of a half-truth facing criminal prosecution.

 We can prepare the required amendments to your returns and prepare the complete package to the IRS as required by OVDI / OVDP.

-In the opinion of Philip Falco, Attorney, CPA, the offshore initiative is the most significant tax development since the 1986 revisions to the internal revenue code that cracked down on tax shelters (revisions to passive activities and at-risk tax rules).
+In the opinion of Philip Falco, CPA, Juris Doctor, the offshore initiative is the most significant tax development since the 1986 revisions to the internal revenue code that cracked down on tax shelters (revisions to passive activities and at-risk tax rules).